 by Ed Eudy

-In 1997 my family decided to go see my sister-in-law on Independence Day in Tonasket, Washington, a five-hour drive from our home in Seattle.
+In 1997, my family decided to visit my sister-in-law in Tonasket, Washington, on Independence Day.
+It was a five-hour drive from our home in Seattle.
 Much of the last part of the trip is through endless miles of apple orchards.
-We hit the road at around 8:00 in the evening.
+We hit the road at around 8:00 p.m.

-About an hour after leaving the last large town, we got a flat tire.
-No problem, I thought — we had checked the spare before we left and it was fully inflated and never used.
-So we got out the flashlights, the spare tire, jack and lug wrench.
-My nephew volunteered to change the flat but after getting the old tire off, he turned around and said that the spare wouldn’t go on.
+About an hour after leaving the last large town on the highway going east, we got a flat tire.
+No problem, I thought — we had checked the spare before we left, and it was fully inflated and never used.
+So we got out the flashlights, spare tire, jack, and lug wrench.
+My nephew volunteered to change the flat, but after getting the old tire off, he turned around and said that the spare wouldn’t go on.

-Surrounded by apple trees on a small two lane highway, it was 35 miles back to the nearest town.
-It was also 35 miles ahead to the next town and late into the night on a holiday eve.
+We were surrounded by apple trees on a small two-lane highway.
+It was 35 miles back to the nearest town and 35 miles ahead to the next town, late at night on a holiday eve.

-I decided to have the family stay with the car along with my nephew while I hitchhiked to the next town.
-There I stood, beside the car, with the family hiding in the orchard so as not to scare off any potential ride.
+I decided to have the family stay with the car while I hitchhiked to the next town.
+I stood beside the car with the family hiding in the orchard so as not to scare off any potential ride.
 After what seemed like an hour, a pickup stopped and said I could have a ride.
 I told him about the family staying with the car.
-He insisted they come too, so we all crowded into the back of the truck and away we went.
+He insisted they come too, so we all crowded into the back of the truck, and away we went.

-We arrived in Brewster at around midnight and the only place open was a gas station/fast food restaurant.
-After hearing of our dilemma the cook offered the kids pizzas and said he knew the owner of the only tire store in town.
-He called and found the man was away for the holiday.
-But the young man that answered the phone worked for him.
-He said he could help since he had the key to the store, and he ran right over and picked me up.
+We arrived in Brewster around midnight.
+The only place open was a gas station/fast food restaurant.
+After hearing of our dilemma, the cook offered the kids pizza and said he knew the owner of the only tire store in town.
+He called and found that the man was away for the holiday.
+But the young man who answered the phone worked for him.
+He said he could help, since he had the key to the store, and he ran right over and picked me up.
 I left my family at the restaurant while he and I drove the 35 miles back to the car with a new tire and rim.

 We were only three hours late arriving at my sister-in-law’s house.
 The immense generosity of those total strangers, and how they all went out of their way to help my family, was the highlight of a truly great weekend.